IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ## First Principles

 If we were starting over and building a ground-up model of security, we'd start by securing the data, and we'd finish by making physical storage of the data irrelevant to its security.
-Here are the other key parts of how the digital world would work if it were built with a foundation of security and an understanding of the challenges of today's environment:
+Here are the other key parts of how the digital world would work if it were built on a foundation of security and an understanding of the challenges of today's environment:

-* **Access Decisions:** data owners, not partners or vendors, would determine who is able to read their data.
+* **Access Decisions:** data owners, not partners or vendors, would determine who can read their data.
 * **Borderless Control:** data would be owner-controlled even when stored with third-parties or offline.
 * **Monitoring:** owners would monitor how their data is used and by whom and could detect abuses of access.
 * **True End-to-End Encryption:** data would be encrypted at all times other than when actively in use.
 * **Simplicity:** no special knowledge or actions would be required of users or data owners.
 * **Adding and Revoking Access:** owners would add or remove authorized users at any time without touching the data.
-* **Zero-knowledge:** no trusted middle-man determines access and no unauthorized service or user can view the data.
+* **Zero-knowledge:** no trusted middle-man determines access, and no unauthorized service or user can view the data.
 * **Scale:** there would be no limitation on the number of files or users; changing access and rotating keys would be a constant-time operation.
 * **Provable:** security would be knowable, provable, and not based on assumptions about the workings and interactions between complex and disparate access control systems.